Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Count and Percent Scorecards

-In Visor dashboards you can add cards to display high-level stats as numbers or percentages.
-You can apply multiple filters and summarize the numerical data in a range of ways to display the stats that are most important to you and the success of your project or projects.
+In Visor’s Dashboard view, you can add cards to display high-level stats as numbers or percentages.
+You can apply multiple filters and summarize the numerical data in various ways to display the stats that are most important to you and the success of your project or projects.

-For example, in the image above you can see I’ve added cards along the top row of my dashboard to display key health metrics, combining data across all the projects I’ve filtered down to.
+For example, in the image above, I’ve added cards along the top row of my dashboard to display key health metrics, combining data across all the projects I’ve filtered down to.

-From left to right, the first card shows the percentage of tasks complete, the second shows the utilization rate, the third shows the number of overdue tasks, then the fourth the number of overdue tasks that have been marked as High or Highest priority.
+From left to right, the first card shows the percentage of tasks completed, the second shows the utilization rate, and the third shows the number of overdue tasks.
+Then, the fourth shows the number of overdue tasks marked as High or Highest priority.

 Other common examples of how the Count and Percent Scorecards are used include: